 It’s also worth considering making a few lifestyle changes which can help you avoid tooth enamel loss:

 - Reduce the amount of fizzy and acidic drinks that you consume.

 - Rinse your mouth out with water after eating acidic foods.

 - Brush your teeth gently, using circular motions rather than brushing from side to side.

 - Wait for at least 30 minutes after eating or drinking before brushing your teeth, in order to protect your enamel.

 Consider speaking to your dentist about the best course of action.
-Although lifestyle changes and innovative products like Regenerate will help, sometimes tooth erosion can leave permanent, irreparable damage to your smile.
+Although lifestyle changes and innovative products like Regenerate will help, sometimes tooth enamel loss can leave permanent, irreparable damage to your smile.

-Here we have shared with you tooth enamel erosion causes, symptoms, and of course tips and products to reduce tooth erosion.
+Here we have shared with you tooth enamel erosion causes, symptoms, and of course tips and products to help with the enamel erosion repair process.
 Now you can be sure to take steps to add good oral hygiene to your daily beauty steps, and ensure your teeth are strong and healthy.

 ²As demonstrated in a 3 day in vitro test measuring enamel micro hardness: Combined use of Advanced toothpaste and Advanced serum vs. Advanced toothpaste only.